Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 Can listening be understood as a site of resistance?
 How might sonic practices destabilize dominant regimes of visibility and representation?

 Listening in a sense that it is a sensory-motor action, a movement forward from listening into action, is always already engaged in action and thus also in the possibility to refuse or reject an action.
-I am invested in thinking listening as a paradigm shift; to shift a conventional scopic regime and its focus on things, towards an acceptance and practice of the indivisibility of this world.
-This in itself represents a rejection of the dominant visual regime which starts from the separate and the discrete, and pursues to measure, name and classify it before bringing it into context and relationality.
-And thus keeping it always still apart.
-This rejection is not a not looking, instead it means to practice listening to film work and the world, to appreciate its multisensory indivisibility, and turning the visual sense on its head.
+I am invested in thinking listening as a paradigm shift; to shift a conventional scopic regime and its focus on separate things, towards an acceptance and practice of the indivisibility of this world.
+This in itself represents a rejection of the dominant visual regime which starts from the separate and the discrete, and goes on to measure, name and classify it before bringing it into context and relationality.
+Thus keeping it always still apart.
+The rejection of a dominant visuality does not propose a not looking; instead, it means to practice listening to film work and the world, to appreciate its multisensory indivisibility, and practising the visual from its invisibility, where we are not already sure what we are seeing.
 What we are left with is how things are by being together and in contingent encounters.
 This requires a new sense of thinking the world, and ourselves in this world, which naturally destabilizes how we look and what we see.
-This implies new values and a new understanding and a new imaginary so radical and different that it will never happen.
-This does not mean we should not pursue it however.
+This implies new values and new understandings and also new imaginaries so radical and different that it will never happen.
+However, this does not mean we should not pursue it.
 Since indivisibility also means reciprocity and demands responsibility, creating an awareness for interdependence, which are all competencies and sensibilities which we need to understand and live with this complexly interwoven and interdependent world and its various political, economic, ecological and social crises.

 Photo: The Attic, Salome Voegelin